SeLite/SeLite.github.io/JavascriptEssential.md

 Privileged Javascript controls (or extends or overrides) Firefox functionality.
 It can only come from [_chrome://_](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) or _file://_ URLs.
 That is why [BootstrapLoader](BootstrapLoader) and [SettingsInterface](SettingsInterface) (and [SettingsAPI](SettingsAPI)) can't load files over http (neither https). _chrome://_ URLs are governed by extension's `chrome.manifest` (which maps a custom _chrome://xyz/_ URL prefix to a location within the extension).

 ## Scope ##
-Javascript for web applications has only two levels of scope: global and local (within functions).
-On the other hand, Firefox avoids conflicts between extensions by running them with separate global scopes.
-However, they can share Javascript files, and when they load them, they can specify global scope used in those files.
-(The code from such files is shared, even though global scope of its usages is different.
+Javascript for web applications has only two levels of scope: _global_ and _local_ (within functions).
+On the other hand, Firefox avoids conflicts between add-ons by running them with separate global scopes.
+However, extensions can share Javascript files without mixing their scopes: they can specify global scope used in those files.
+(The code from such files is still shared, even though global scope for each of its usages may be different.
 See [JavascriptComplex](JavascriptComplex) > [Loading Javascript files](JavascriptComplex#loading-javascript-files).)
+See also [Core scope].

 ## Prevent name conflicts ##
-If you add custom functionality at Selenium Core scope, do it only for new Selenese commands or for use in parameters of Selenese commands.
+If you add custom functionality at [Core scope], do it only for new Selenese commands or for use in parameters of Selenese commands.
 The later should be grouped in an object with a name unlikely to cause conflicts.
 Such an object serves as a namespace.
 You can have multi-level namespace objects, or group classes and functions in a Java package-like notation.

 When adding functionality that doesn't need to be directly available to Selenese expressions, use [JavascriptComplex](JavascriptComplex) > [Javascript code modules](JavascriptComplex#javascript-code-modules).